python-semantic-release/python-semantic-release/docs/configuration.rst

 you must indicate that Python Semantic Release should use a particular environment variable as follows.

-Suppose for example that you would like to set :ref:`password <config-upload-password>`.
+Suppose for example that you would like to set :ref:`upload.password <config-upload-password>`.
 It is possible to do so by pasting your repository password in plaintext into your configuration file (**Note: this is not advisable**):